 Perhaps this is a win for those among us who only do something when it’s ordered on a prescription pad.
 We’ve all been there.
 How many of us have been told to eat differently for a child’s (or our own) health, only to pass on it, in search of that magic bullet pill instead?
 Fair enough, sometimes that is what it takes.
 But just so you know: Eating mostly whole food is better for your brain and body, than eating mostly processed food plus a pill or two.
 For example, you might be amazed to try fermented cod liver oil instead of these prescription pills, and your child may experience far greater benefits.
 If you like, add a GMO free, soy free phosphatidyl serine pill also once a day, and give it a good two months.
 Your child will gradually shift with better attention, calming, and focus as these healthy fats re-populate brain, eye, and nerve tissue.

-An all too common picture in my practice is meeting a young child who is growing weakly or even presenting with failure to thrive (unable to grow above 5th percentiles), developing at a questionably slow pace, and behaving fiercely at the drop of a hat (tantrums).
+Here’s a common scenario in my pediatric nutrition practice: Young child, growing weakly or even presenting with failure to thrive (unable to grow above 5th percentiles), with developmental question marks (slow to talk, social anxiety), and behaving fiercely at the drop of a hat (tantrums).
 There may be reflux and constipation, possibly medication dependent.
-Worst case scenario, the child has required tube feeding, or perhaps even lost a section of intestine to tissue damage or inflammation.
+Worst case scenario, the child has required tube feeding, has Crohns diagnosis as a toddler, or has had a few scoping procedures with no clear diagnosis (which can be even worse!).
 Parents are weary and have been around the block: Specialists in GI disorders, developmental pediatrics, feeding therapy, and perhaps a neurologist or speech and language pathologist have all had their go’s at the child, but – improvements – if any – are meek, and dependent on pharmaceuticals or weekly therapies.